Fashion

 Launchmetrics

-Dior’s new look silhouette was not forgotten about here, either.
+Dior’s New Look silhouette was not forgotten about, either.
 Most of the waists for FW26 were cinched, hips exaggerated with bolts of lace fabric or loosely pleated folds of wool and silk to create volume where Monsieur Dior intended.
-The use of the house’s emblematic grey was present, too, in suiting and heavy overcoats, while House classics, like Marc Bohan’s monogram was offered in the form of a sweet, simple crossbody bag, and Maria Grazia Chiuri’s book tote was scaled down and re-printed with the current framed Dior logo in forest green.
+The use of the house’s emblematic grey was present, too, in suiting and heavy overcoats, while house classics, like Marc Bohan’s monogram, were offered in the form of a sweet, simple crossbody bag, and Maria Grazia Chiuri’s Book Tote was scaled down and re-printed with the current framed Dior logo in forest green.

 Launchmetrics